mozilla-l10n/documentation/src/products/android-l10n/adding_new_locales.md

 Save your edited file, then commit and push from your branch to the android-l10n repository.

-Note that all products except Firefox for Fire TV share strings with Android Components, so you will also have to edit the Android Components l10n.toml file and add the new locale there.
+Note that all products share strings with Android Components, so you will also have to edit the Android Components l10n.toml file and add the new locale there.

 ## Add new locales to Pontoon